 In your own words, what do you do?

 I’m predominantly a landscape photographer, who over the last year or so, has probably become a bit more recognised for using film rather than digital, and for using pinhole cameras.

 Why do you do what you do?

 I’ve always been a creative person, and studied fine art at University.
 It was at 6th form college that I first started photography and learning how to develop and print in the darkroom.
-This developed (no pun intended) further throughout University, and I ended up working part time in a college darkroom after graduation.
-However, over time I allowed photography, as well as drawing and painting, to slip out of site and it wasn’t until 2015 that I picked up a camera again.
+This developed (no pun intended) further throughout University, and I ended up working part-time in a college darkroom after graduation.
+However, over time I allowed photography, as well as drawing and painting, to slip out of sight and it wasn’t until 2015 that I picked up a camera again.
 Photography gives me the opportunity to be creative, a skill to learn and continually improve at, as well as getting outside and meeting new people.